 Power sale arrangements

-On October 29, 2018 we announced the signing of a term sheet to provide up to 215 megawatts of renewable hydroelectricity to Saskatchewan beginning in 2022.
-The new sale will last a minimum of 18 years with a potential extension up to a total of 30 years, bringing long-term benefits to electricity customers in both provinces.
-This is the largest of three recent major power deals between the two provinces.
-By 2022, Manitoba Hydro will be supplying up to 315 MW of hydroelectricity to Saskatchewan.
+In 2020, we signed an agreement with SaskPower to provide up to 215 MW of renewable hydroelectric power to Saskatchewan each year, beginning in 2022 and continuing for up to 30 years.
+The new sale will bring long-term benefits to electricity customers in both provinces.
+This is the largest of 3 recent major power deals between the 2 provinces.
+By 2022, Manitoba Hydro will be supplying up to 315 MW of renewable hydroelectric power to Saskatchewan each year.

 Wisconsin Public Service

-In 2011, we announced an agreement with Wisconsin Public Service for the sale of 100 MW of electricity over the period from 2021–2026.
+In 2011, we announced an agreement with Wisconsin Public Service for the sale of 100 MW of renewable hydroelectric power each year over the period from 2021–2027.